belgif/rest-guide-validator/technicalDoc.md

 # Introduction

-The rest-styleguide-validation plugin is used to validate a Swagger API to conforms the G-Cloud standards (https://www.gcloud.belgium.be/rest/).
+The belgif-rest-guide-validator plugin is used to validate a Swagger API to conforms the belgif standards.

 ## Overview